The Suitability of Dobermanns for Different Types of Prospective Owners

 Can Dobermanns Live Alone?

 While Dobermanns can tolerate short periods of alone time, it's not advisable for them to live in isolation.
 They thrive in a family environment where they are an integral part of the household.
-Dobermanns may become stressed, develop behavioral issues, or exhibit separation anxiety if left alone for extended periods regularly.
+Dobermanns may become stressed, develop behavioural issues, or exhibit separation anxiety if left alone for extended periods regularly.

 What Dog Can Live with a Doberman?